microsoft/onnxruntime-genai/src/python/py/models/README.md

 python3 builder.py -i path_to_local_folder_on_disk -o path_to_output_folder -p precision -e execution_provider -c cache_dir_to_store_temp_files --extra_options exclude_lm_head=true
 ```

-#### Include Hidden States Output
+#### Include Last Hidden States Output

-This scenario is for when you want to include the hidden states as an output to your ONNX model.
+This scenario is for when you want to include the last hidden states as an output to your ONNX model.

 ```
 # From wheel: